 Transcend and include -- each moment transcends (or is external to) the previous moment, which becomes internal to (or enfolded in) the new moment.
 Ken WilberA recent discussion in a LinkedIn group (Enneagram Coaching) triggered many questions about how or if coaching might be based on a client's preference for the self-preservation instinct (home, food, security, family), the one-to-one instinct (personal energy, sexuality, close relationships, spiritual union), or the social instinct (social identity, participation in groups and community).

-For those new to the Enneagram, go here and to my free web articles page and look in the right-hand column for the basics.
+For those new to the Enneagram, go here and to my free web articles page for the basics.
 For those who want to know more about the instinctual subtypes, there's a good introduction at Peter O'Hanranhan's web site.

 The Enneagram instincts stool is often described as having one leg shorter than the other two, that leg being the one we over-use -- the one where our personality's ego-structure plays out most of its habitual behavior, a way we fall "asleep" in daily life.
 Perfectionists whose primary instinctual drive is self-preservation, for example, would tend to focus on organizing their physical world, on doing things right, and as coaches we would explore the degree to which this is an over-zealous, unconscious, habit-driven focus.

 Perfectionists might also assume that the legs of the stool should be exactly the same length.
 But that's not a helpful coaching assumption.
 A coaching client with a one-to-one focus might have identified and released some key patterns in his one-to-one interactions as well as in his self-preservation focus.
 His social instinct might still be less developed than the other two, but there's nothing necessarily wrong with that, no need to ensure that his connection with community is exactly even with self-preservation and one-to-one relationships.